matejak/imreg_dft/doc/quickstart.rst

 Tests
 +++++

-You can run tests after installation.
+If you have :ref:`downloaded the source files <source-files>`, you can run tests after installation.
 There are now unit tests and regression tests.
 You can execute them by going to the ``tests`` subdirectory and running